Fusion mode swap resolving

 A separate article will be dedicated to this topic.
 Here, we’ll explain it briefly.

-- Technically, any user who has staked an amount of 1INCH tokens sufficient to receive Unicorn Power of at least 100 can become a resolver.
+- Technically, any user who has staked an amount of 1INCH tokens sufficient to have at least 10% of total Unicorn Power can become a resolver.
 A resolver can also receive Unicorn Power delegated by other users.
 Apart from resolving, Unicorn Power can be used for participation in DAO governance.

 - To obtain the right to resolve swaps, a resolver has to go through a verification process, which includes KYC/KYB by Synaps and wallet/account screening by TRM Labs (the latter is done to make sure the account in question isn’t linked to any illicit activities).